h0ngcha0/liuhongchao.github.io/_posts/2018-12-17-living-and-working-in-sweden-as-engineers.md

 [from China](https://en.wikipedia.org/wiki/List_of_unicorn_startup_companies).

 Having witnessed all these, I would be lying if I said I never questioned my decision 10 years ago.
-However, from the bottom of my heart, I still feel furtunate that I made that decision, but with the realization that Sweden is perhaps not the best fit for everyone who considers to work abroad, especially those of us coming from a developing but fast growing economy.
+However, from the bottom of my heart, I still feel fortunate that I made that decision, but with the realization that Sweden is perhaps not the best fit for everyone who considers to work abroad, especially those of us coming from a developing but fast growing economy.